alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 # 🤔 Conclusion

 Tooling is the ultimate investment for a company.
-If you want to differentiate yourself from the competition start with having better tools.
+If you want to differentiate yourself from the competition start with having the best possible tools.
+This includes any software required, either purchased or created internally, and streamlining the workflow as much as possible.
+Features will come easily after that.

 ## 🙏 Acknowledgements

 I have spoken about tooling with many developers.
+Thanks to Luis Medel for letting me plunder his great article.